Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_request_transformer.md

 Required:

 - `model` (Attributes) (see [below for nested schema](#nestedatt--config--llm--model))
-- `route_type` (String) The model's operation implementation, for this provider. must be one of ["audio/v1/audio/speech", "audio/v1/audio/transcriptions", "audio/v1/audio/translations", "image/v1/images/edits", "image/v1/images/generations", "llm/v1/assistants", "llm/v1/batches", "llm/v1/chat", "llm/v1/completions", "llm/v1/embeddings", "llm/v1/files", "llm/v1/responses", "preserve", "realtime/v1/realtime"]
+- `route_type` (String) The model's operation implementation, for this provider. must be one of ["audio/v1/audio/speech", "audio/v1/audio/transcriptions", "audio/v1/audio/translations", "image/v1/images/edits", "image/v1/images/generations", "llm/v1/assistants", "llm/v1/batches", "llm/v1/chat", "llm/v1/completions", "llm/v1/embeddings", "llm/v1/files", "llm/v1/responses", "preserve", "realtime/v1/realtime", "video/v1/videos/generations"]

 Optional:

 - `auth` (Attributes) (see [below for nested schema](#nestedatt--config--llm--auth))
+- `description` (String) The semantic description of the target, required if using semantic load balancing.
+Specially, setting this to 'CATCHALL' will indicate such target to be used when no other targets match the semantic threshold.
+Only used by ai-proxy-advanced.
 - `logging` (Attributes) (see [below for nested schema](#nestedatt--config--llm--logging))
+- `metadata` (Map of String) For internal use only.
+- `weight` (Number) The weight this target gets within the upstream loadbalancer (1-65535).
+Only used by ai-proxy-advanced.
+Default: 100

 <a id="nestedatt--config--llm--model"></a>
 ### Nested Schema for `config.llm.model`

 Required:

-- `provider` (String) AI provider request format - Kong translates requests to and from the specified backend compatible formats. must be one of ["anthropic", "azure", "bedrock", "cohere", "gemini", "huggingface", "llama2", "mistral", "openai"]
+- `provider` (String) AI provider request format - Kong translates requests to and from the specified backend compatible formats. must be one of ["anthropic", "azure", "bedrock", "cerebras", "cohere", "dashscope", "gemini", "huggingface", "llama2", "mistral", "openai", "xai"]

 Optional: